diogovalentte/homarr-iframes/docs/SOURCES.md

 This source gets on display movies of specific Cinemark theaters (only in Brazil) and creates an iFrame.
 It shows some info about the films and has links to their pages.

 - You have to specify which theaters to get movies from.
-I recommend specifying all theaters in your city.
+I recommend specifying all the theaters in your city.

 ![image](https://github.com/diogovalentte/homarr-iframes/assets/49578155/7071b022-fe90-4db7-874b-8b88d0298641)